lszzy/FWFramework/README.md

 	1. Just change to specify the pod version number to import, the recommended way, does not affect the project progress, upgrade to the new version only when you have time, example: pod'FWFramework', '1.0.0'
 	2. Upgrade to the new version, please pay attention to the version update log.
 Obsolete Api will be migrated to the Component/Deprecated submodule as appropriate, and will be deleted in subsequent versions

+Version 1.6.0:

+	* Refactor the project directory structure and use the recommended method of pod
+	* Rewrite the FWPromise class to support OC and Swift calls
+	* Added FWMulticastDelegate multi-agent forwarding class
+	* Refactor FWLog method name
+	* Fixed occasional bugs in FWRefreshPlugin and FWWebImage plugins

 Version 1.5.6:

 	* Fixed the issue of FWAnimatedTransition referencing presentationController circularly